 In addition to the new photo at the top of the page, in April 2015, I made a visit to snap some more pictures.
 However, there were lots of No Trespassing signs in the area, and I wasn't going to get arrested for some semi-defunct blog I was just updating, so here's one more shot of the hotel (I didn't get too close to the lobby part, unfortunately).

-5/15/17 - Since updating this article a few years ago much has changed.
-The pool out front has been demolished for a new lobby and the peaked roof removed for the new incarnation of the hotel, TRYP by Wyndham.
-Unfortunately, the hotel (with a new address of 1508 Texas Avenue S.) is not open yet, despite signage since August.
+Since 2015, much has changed.
+The pool out front was demolished for a new lobby and the peaked roof removed for the new incarnation of the hotel, TRYP by Wyndham.
+The hotel (with a new address of 1508 Texas Avenue S.) eventually opened in November 2017.

 The lobby and restaurant space of the old Aggieland Inn was gutted and is now a strip mall.
 I don't have a picture yet but tenants are as follows: